Subscribe today to receive our FREE monthly e-newsletter

 Susan Morse is Managing Editor of Healthcare Finance and Women in Health IT contributor.
 You can follow her at @susanmorseHFN

 Kat Jercich is the Senior Editor at Healthcare IT News.
 Her writing has appeared in the New York Times, the Washington Post, The Advocate, and others.
 Previously, she was Vice President and Managing Editor at Rewire.News.

 Mallory Hackett is an Associate Editor at MobiHealthNews.
 She is a graduate of Miami University, where she studied journalism and public health.
 Before joining the team, she interned at McKnight’s Long-Term Care News and McKnight’s Senior Living.
 She also worked for the Oxford Observer, the local newspaper in the town where she went to college, as a health reporter.

 Bill Siwicki is Features Editor of Healthcare IT News.
-Bill has more than 30 years of experience in journalism, with more than 18 years in healthcare IT and healthcare finance, along with extensive expertise in mobile technology.
+Bill has 32 years of experience in journalism, with nearly 20 years in healthcare IT and healthcare finance, along with extensive expertise in mobile technology.